zzzprojects/EntityFramework-Extensions/docs2/pages/faq/faq-license.md

 You will need to renew your license to use version released after the support & upgrade expiration date.

 ### How do I renew my License?
-We usually start to send renewal mails two months before the support & upgrade expiry date.
+We usually start to send renewal emails one month before the support & upgrade expiry date.

 If you didn't receive such email, you could contact us directly: info@zzzprojects.com

 ### Can I have a renewal discount?
-We provide a 25% discount to early renewal.
+We provide a 25% discount to early renewals.
 Anyone renewing before the support & upgrade expiration date automatically gets a renewal discount.

 ### I'm too late for early renewal discount!
 What can I do?
 If you are few days late, we still provide early renewal discount.

-However, if you have few months late, you will need to purchase the library again.
+However, if you are a few months late, you will need to purchase the library again.

 The best way to find out if you still have access to early renewal discount is by contacting us: info@zzzprojects.com